 In this Section, we introduce the Stirling-gamma distribution and describe its properties. \begin{definition} A positive random variable follows a Stirling-gamma distribution with parameters $a, b > 0$ and $m \in \mathds{N}$ satisfying $1 < a/b < m$, if its density function is

-We will write $\alpha \sim \mathrm{Sg}(a,b,m)$. \end{definition} The name of the Stirling-gamma distribution stems from the presence of the ascending factorial in the density function, whose polynomial expansion defines Stirling numbers of the first kind \citep{Charalambides_2005}, and the following connection with the gamma distribution. \begin{proposition} Let $\alpha \sim \mathrm{Sg}(a, b, m)$.
+We will write $\alpha \sim \mathrm{Sg}(a,b,m)$. \end{definition} The name of the Stirling-gamma distribution stems from the presence of the ascending factorial in the density function, whose polynomial expansion defines Stirling numbers of the first kind \citep{Charalambides_2005}, and the close connection with the gamma distribution.
+Indeed, from $(\alpha)_n = \alpha(\alpha + 1) \cdots (\alpha + n-1)$, the above density is easily seen as a special case in the \emph{generalized gamma convolution} class of distributions \citep[][equation 5.1.2]{Bondesson1992}, which are defined as continuous scale mixtures of gammas.
+Moreover, the following result holds. \begin{proposition} Let $\alpha \sim \mathrm{Sg}(a, b, m)$.
 Then, the following convergence in distribution holds: \end{proposition}

 In the above statement, $\mathrm{Ga}(a_0, b_0)$ denotes the gamma distribution with mean $a_0/b_0$ and variance $a_0/b_0^2$.
 Proposition~\ref{pro:limit_gamma} has two fundamental implications.
 The first is that the density of the Stirling-gamma $\mathrm{Sg}(a,b, m)$ progressively resembles that of $\mathrm{Ga}(a - b, b\log{m})$ as $m$ becomes larger.
 The second is that $\alpha\to0$ in probability as $m\to\infty$ with a logarithmic rate of convergence via a direct application of Slutzky's theorem.
 Both properties are illustrated in Figure~\ref{fig:Stirling_and_gamma}, which displays the probability density function of the two distributions for varying values of $m$ and $b$ when $a = 5$.
 In particular, high values for $a/b$ require a larger $m$ to make the two densities indistinguishable.
 Both distributions progressively shift towards zero as $m$ increases.
 However, as we show formally in the Supplementary material, the Stirling-gamma is a heavy-tailed distribution; hence, it has a heavier right tail than the gamma distribution.